streanger/email-crawler/README.md

 # email_crawler
 email crawler for any kind of hiding/encoding.
 It will be improved if necessary

-things to be done in the future:
+Things to be done in the future:
--qui for noobs
+\n-GUI for noobs
--pyperclip to just copy and run program
+\n-pyperclip to just copy and run program
--searching subpages (should be made at first) -updating antyspam filters
+\n-searching subpages (should be made at first)
+\n-updating antyspam filters

 Simple usage:
-python3 extract_email.py <url>
+\npython3 extract_email.py \<url\>

 python3 extract_email.py https://www.tutorialspoint.com/python/python_sending_email.htm